faros-ai/airbyte-connectors/sources/README.md

 ## Testing

-Airbyte provides a docker image that runs a series of tests to validate all the commands of a source.
+Each source must be tested against an Airbyte-provided docker image that runs a series of tests to validate all the commands of a source.
 Pull this image by running `docker pull airbyte/source-acceptance-test`.

 This test suite requires several json files defining a valid source configuration and various input and expected outputs.
 The source-acceptance-test